-You may or may not be eligible to receive severance payment.
-If paid in cash, you m to consider contributing it to your MNDCF
+You may or may not be eligible to receive a severance payment.
+If paid in cash, you may want to consider contributing it to your MNDCP account.

-7. Follow-up with Social Security and Me
+7. Follow-up with Social Security and Medicare

-If you applied for benefits and have not re an acknowledgment, you may want to cor Social Security and Medicare to verify elig
+If you applied for benefits and have not received an acknowledgment, you may want to contact Social Security and Medicare to verify eligibility.